 In today's competitive liquor market, it is rare that a vodka brand does not produce at least a few flavored vodkas.
-There are exceptions, of course, and many of those can be found in the luxury vodkas that focus on creating a superior clear vodka.
+There are exceptions, and many of those can be found in the luxury vodkas that focus on creating a superior clear vodka.

 Yet, the majority of vodka companies do offer flavors.
 Among those are the big names in vodka like Grey Goose, Absolut, and Belvedere.
 Some brands like Ketel One and Hangar 1 choose to offer just a handful of flavor options while the likes of Van Gogh and Stoli have a portfolio of a dozen or more flavors.

 Any of the flavored vodkas from any of these companies are great for cocktails.
 If you're loyal to a brand or two, you should have no problems finding a premium vodka in the flavor you're looking for.

 Should you be looking for a budget-friendly vodka, you will have no difficulty either.
 New Amsterdam and Deep Eddy are two of the best and, though their selections are small, they offer some amazing fruit-infused vodkas.

 This category also includes brands like Smirnoff and Pinnacle.
 Both brands are constantly updating their flavor offerings and are available in almost any liquor store you walk into.

 The Most Popular Flavored Vodkas

 Anyone who has watched the vodka market over the last decade or two has noticed big changes.
 Yet, one thing has remained the same when it comes to navigating all the flavor options: citrus and vanilla vodkas are the most popular.